 All students are required to sign a copy of the terms and conditions regarding the financial obligations for their specific study abroad program.

-Program Deposit: Upon acceptance to the program, students will be billed directly by the provider for a non-refundable enrollment deposit.
+Program Deposit: Upon acceptance to the program, you will be billed directly by the provider for a non-refundable enrollment deposit.
 You will need to pay this directly to your program provider.
-Failure to meet the deposit deadline may result in the withdrawal of the student's application and ineligibility to participate.
+Failure to meet the deposit deadline may result in the withdrawal of your application and ineligibility to participate.
 Your program deposit will be credited to your Puget Sound student account and the amount will be removed from your final study abroad billing.

 Confirmation and Billing: Enrollment for the semester is confirmed when the required payment for the semester has been received by Student Financial Services by the payment deadline.
-You are required to submit the initial payment by the payment deadline just as they would if enrolling in classes on campus.
-The payment deadline is August 15 for fall term and January 15 for spring term.
+You are required to submit the initial payment by the payment deadline just as you would if you were enrolling in classes on campus.
+The payment deadline is August 15 for the fall term and January 15 for the spring term.

-Additional Expenses: There are a number of expenses that students will need to consider that are not billed by Puget Sound.
-These expenses may include books, airfare, local transportation, passport and visa fees, medical insurance, inoculations, security deposit if applicable, and any other personal expenses.
+Additional Expenses: There are a number of expenses you will need to consider that are not billed by Puget Sound.
+These expenses may include food, books, airfare, local transportation, passport and visa fees, medical insurance, immunizations, security deposit if applicable, and any other personal expenses.
 (Review program provider’s website for information on additional expenses.)

-Additional Charges: Students may be billed directly by the program provider for insurance, excursions, course fees, or other program costs.
-Please contact the program provider directly for questions concerning these charges.
+Additional Provider Charges: You may be billed directly by your program provider for insurance, excursions, course fees, or other program costs.
+Please contact your program provider directly for questions concerning these charges.

 Withdrawal and Cancellation Policy: Because Puget Sound makes financial commitments on the student's behalf well in advance of the start of the program, the following cancellation provisions exist: